tencentyun/intlcloud-documents/yehe_doc/网络与CDN/全球应用加速/操作指南/接入管理/TCP（UDP）监听器管理_intl_en.md

       					</div>
              <p>Listeners with domain name-type origin servers only support **RR** and **Least Connections** as the scheduling policy and do not support secondary origin servers.</p>
       				</blockquote>
-3. If a TCP listener is used, you can choose to configure the health check mechanism to automatically detect and remove exceptional origin servers.
-If secondary origin server is enabled, you will be unable to disable health check.
+3. If a TCP listener is used, you can cofigure health check policies to automatically detect and remove exceptional origin servers.
+If the secondary origin server is enabled, you will be unable to disable the health check.
    ![](https://qcloudimg.tencent-cloud.cn/raw/b317846881f8cc41983077c44df92ff0.png)

       - Response Timeout: origin server response timeout period.